-The Land Conservancy's mission is to preserve and protect natural sites and landscapes in Kingston and Frontenac and Lennox & Addington Counties.
+The Land Conservancy's mission is to preserve and protect natural sites and landscapes in Kingston, Frontenac County, and Lennox & Addington County.

 Protecting one of the most amazingly diverse and still-wild regions of southern Ontario

 The region stretches from the islands in Lake Ontario through the limestone plains to the boreal forests in Canadian Shield country to the north.
 It includes part of the UNESCO-designated Frontenac Arch Biosphere Reserve and the Algonquin to Adirondack conservation focus area.

 Committed to preserving vital habitat for species survival